Skip to main content

 We inspect the full structural perimeter — roof line, soffits, foundation, utility penetrations, crawlspace, attic — to locate the entry point and the active harbourage.
 Not just the pest.

 Most callbacks across the BC pest industry happen because the source was never identified — the technician treated the symptom (the visible rat, the wasp nest, the ant trail), collected the cheque, and walked away.
 Three weeks later the structure repopulates from the same untouched entry point.
 We don't write a quote until we've identified the entry and the harbourage.
 If we can't find them, we say so on the report and recommend further investigation — we won't fake a fix.
+The inspection runs against a fixed 25-point list — twelve points outside, eight inside, five on conducive conditions — published in full for the customer's benefit.

 2. 02